SOCIAL JUSTICE FUND — GRANT GUIDELINES

 The Social Justice Fund's priority is to support:

 Although we value the work, we do NOT consider grant proposals for the following:

 * The Muste Institute's Social Justice Fund only requires a fiscal sponsor if the group receiving the grant does not have its own bank account; we cannot issue checks to individuals.
 If you cannot receive a grant check made out to the name of your organization, you will need a fiscal sponsor.

 ** The Social Justice Fund will not accept a new request from a previously funded group for two years after a grant.
 If you submitted a proposal in September/October 2010 and received a grant in December 2010, you will be eligible to apply again in September/October 2012 for grants made in December 2011.
 If you are unsure about when you will qualify, check in with our office before applying.

 WHEN TO APPLY

-Next deadlines: Monday, April 8, 2013 (for grants decided in late June); Monday, July 1, 2013 (for grants decided in late September).
+Next deadline: July 7, 2014.
 Preliminary applications must be received via email no later than the deadline date.

 HOW TO APPLY